How to Use Free Threading Stable ABI

 Platform-specific considerations

-On some platforms, Python will look for and load shared library files named with the abi3 or abi3t tag (for example, mymodule.abi3.so).
-Free-threaded interpreters only recognize the abi3t tag, while non-free-threaded ones will prefer abi3 but fall back to abi3t.
+On some platforms, Python will look for and load shared library files named with the abi3 or abi3t tag (for example, mymodule.abi3t.so).
+Free-threaded interpreters prefer abi3t, but can fall back to abi3.
 Thus, extensions compatible with both ABIs should use the abi3t tag.

 Python does not necessarily check that extensions it loads have compatible ABI.
 Extension authors are encouraged to add a check using the Py_mod_abi slot or the PyABIInfo_Check() function.